Blue-Labs/misty/README.md

   to only be manageable by certain users, and read-only viewable by certain users. in the absence of these attributes, the *pi node* will be manageable by all users.
-* increase granularity of user authentication to make each zone per-user manageable. in the absence of listed users, the zone is manageable by all users permitted to manage the given *pi node*
+* increase granularity of user authorization to make each zone per-user manageable. in the absence of listed users, the zone is manageable by all users permitted to manage the given *pi node*